Bachelor’s of Health Care Admin Programs in Georgia

 Career Outlook for Health Administrators in Georgia

 Overall, Georgia may have an excellent work environment for health care administrators.
-O*Net reports that the average salary for a Georgia medical manager is $86,000 per year.
-By the year 2022, O*Net anticipates a 29 percent increase in medical management jobs throughout the state.
+The average salary for a Georgia medical manager is $103,130 per year.
+In the decade leading up to 2028 medical management jobs throughout the state are projected to increase by 27 percent.

 Getting the right education is the key to enjoying a rewarding career in health care management.
 Take the first step by contacting health care administrations programs in Georgia from those listed below.